 The reality of having a remote workforce is that some portion of your company’s sensitive information will be exposed to a greater possibility of theft.
-This is because your remote employees will be working on devices that may not have the same strength of security that your in-office devices have.
+This is because your remote employees will be working on devices that may not have the same strength of firewall security that your in-office devices have.
 Therefore, having a data protection policy is key to preventing data theft and also letting your employees know what to do if a data theft has occurred.

-Some essential aspects of data protection in a remote workplace include encryption, wifi access protocols, and strict access rights.
+Some essential aspects of data protection in a remote workplace include encryption, wifi access protocols, password manager software, and strict access rights.
 These policies can help prevent your data from falling into the wrong hands.
 A strict access policy means that an employee will have limited access to company information.
 While this can sometimes hamper productivity levels among remote teams, keeping sensitive information safe is worth it.